caitlinsalt/how-to-do-stuff/git/git-guide.md

 Microsoft Office files are a somewhat annoying case here, because they are actually XML files that have been zipped to save space.
 Similarly, PDF files are a grey area: technically PDF is a text-like format, and you could write one by hand if you wanted to; however, nobody ever does, and a lot of PDF files are full of encoded images with all the downsides that entails.

 Lastly, I have known quite a few people initially get a bit confused between Git and GitHub.
 GitHub is a Git hosting service.
 You don't have to use GitHub to use Git.
 There are, indeed, other Git hosting services out there such as Bitbucket, GitLab, Azure DevOps, and more.
 They offer nice user interfaces, and very useful collaboration tools such as the ability to publish your code or just to share it within a group, and the ability for people to comment on your code or review changes before you finalise them.
-They're also, for the 99% of people who want to use Git in a centralised and hierarchical style, a good way to provide that centralised focal point that is considered to be the official version of the archive.
+They're also, for the 99% of people who want to use Git in a centralised and hierarchical style, a good way to provide that centralised focal point that you can consider to be the official primary version of the archive.
 However, you don't *have* to use them.

 ## Some terminology and some basics

-Now you know what Git, in the barest of terms, is, and have a few ideas about what it isn't.
+Now you know what Git is, in the barest of terms, and have a few ideas about what it isn't.
 Time to run through some basic concepts and terminology.
 Bear in mind that much of the below describes the most common way to use Git.
 It's actually much more flexible than this, but 99% of that flexibility is rarely used, and constantly bringing in hedges like "this is stored in that location&mdash;except when it isn't" would not really be very helpful to you right now.

 One piece of general terminology that can be confusing is the difference between "folder" and "directory".
 In general, frankly, they mean the same thing; originally "directory" was much more common but operating systems tended to switch over to "folder" when they gained graphical interfaces which used icons of manila folders as a visual metaphor.
-Because Git started out as a Linux program and generally tends towards using Linux conventions, I'll use the word "directory" below, even though it is more typing.
-Similarly, when writing file paths, Linux computers use `/` to separate directory names and Windows computers use `\\`
+Because Git started out as a Linux program and generally tends towards using Linux conventions, I'll use the word "directory" below, even though it's more typing.
+Similarly, when writing file paths, Linux computers use `/` to separate directory names and Windows computers use `\`

 Another warning about terminology: when I use the word "digit" below I'll often be referring to *hexadecimal*, or base-16 digits; as well as the regular decimal digits they also include the letters a through to f, representing the numbers ten through to fifteen respectively.
 Please try not to be too surprised if when I say "a two-digit directory name" you see something like `be` that actually looks like a word.  `be` in base 16 represents 190 in "normal human" base 10 counting, incidentally.